Abhinav0710rajput/Normalizing_Flows_RE/README.md

-# Normalizing Flows for Reliability Analysis
+# A Normalizing flows based End-to-End Accelerated rare-event sampler for physical systems!

 This project contains the implementation of Normalizing Flows for estimating probabilities of failure in structural reliability analysis.
 The primary goal is to use a Planar Flow model as an importance sampling distribution to efficiently estimate very small failure probabilities.